afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 ## Be careful of the dreaded third user

 <abbr title="Too Long; Didn't Read">tl;dr</abbr>: If a test relies on implementation details, then the test becomes a third user.
-And, you're gonna need to please it.
+And you're gonna need to please it.

 Let's see an example taken from [Vue Testing Library](https://github.com/testing-library/vue-testing-library) docs (*disclaimer, I wrote it*) using a dumb Counter component: